Journalism Studies BA 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 On Campus

-• and how to spot and tell great stories across all platforms, including print, television, radio, web and social media.
+• how to spot and tell great stories across all platforms, including print, television, radio, digital and social media.

 We also offer you the option to take a placement year to help gain vital experience and get ahead of the competition before graduation day.